majumderkoushik/pizzaApp/README.md

 - Customize your pizza with various ingredients.
 - Enjoy 24/7 free delivery to your doorstep.
-- Receive special gift coupons with your orders.

 - Subscribe to our newsletter for updates and promotions.
-- Check your delivery zone using the interactive map feature.

 ## Getting Started